The easy sewing machine for hassle-free sewing

 Small budgets and those who want to learn the fundamental basics of sewing mechanics.

-Modern manufacturers, like Elna, Lewenstein, or Juki, even make electronic models accessible to beginners, breaking the myth of an insurmountable technological barrier.
+Modern manufacturers like Elna, Lewenstein, or Juki even make electronic models accessible to beginners, breaking the myth of an insurmountable technological barrier.

 Key features for effortless handling

-Automatic needle threading
+The automatic needle threading

 The one-step automatic buttonhole

-The speed controller
+The speed control

 The free arm